-Sometimes artists want to sell their art but don’t know how to write good descriptions for their work.
-Learning how to write persuasively and informative if you are interested in selling your art online is essential.
-The words you use to describe your paintings will connect the buyer to your work and encourage them to make a purchase.
+Sometimes artists want to sell their art but don’t know how to write good descriptions.
+Learning how to write persuasively and informally if you are interested in selling your art online is essential.
+The words you use to describe your paintings will connect the buyer to your work and encourage them to purchase.

 People commonly struggle with writing persuasive product descriptions because they don’t know how to structure their ideas effectively.
 It’s important to be interesting and informative while also being convincing.
 You should also ensure that your description is well-written and easy to read.